benchmark-urbanism/cityseer-api/docs/util/graphs.md

 </pre>
 </FuncSignature>

-Optionally removes short dead-ends and disconnected graph components, which may be prevalent on poor quality network datasets.
+Optionally removes short dead-ends or disconnected graph components, which may be prevalent on poor quality network datasets.

 <FuncHeading>Parameters</FuncHeading>